 Finally, as we touched upon briefly above, clogged or leaking fuel injectors can cause your engine to misfire.
 You will notice the sputtering when you press down on the accelerator and while you are in motion.
 You will also feel your vehicle vibrate because your engine is misfiring while you are sitting at an idle.
 If the problem isn’t the fuel injectors, a misfiring engine can also be caused by bad spark plugs.

-Mechanic One Auto Repair is the best auto service shop in Canton, MI.
+Mechanic One Auto Repair & European Auto Repair is the best auto service shop in Canton, MI.
 Give us a call today to set up an appointment for a fuel injector cleaning.